 (1) Do-It-Yourself With Easy Bookmaking Software

 A Guide to Self-Publishing

-Author of The Lebensborn Experiment, Book I
+Author of The Lebensborn Experiment, Book I on Amazon

 All my life I've dreamed of writing the "great American novel" and becoming the next Toni Morrison, Alice Walker or Terry McMillan.
 It took a while, a lot longer than I planned.
 The idea for my book had been kicking around in my head for years.
 I started writing it in my twenties but never finished it.

 Then in 2012, after 20 years, the company I worked for was sold.
 I lost my job.
 That was it.
 I'd had enough of working for someone else.
 I'd had enough of spending my time and energy at a job and never being fulfilled.
 So I decided, hook or crook, I was going to finish my novel.
 I began writing with steely determination and finally, over fifty-thousand words and a year later; I completed it.